 Her specialties include marketing and public relations, event coordination, fundraising, social media, community relations, grant writing and volunteer management.
 Cary earned the Certified in Volunteer Administration (CVA) credential in 2010 and completed a Nonprofit Management Certificate at Front Range Community College in 2012.

-In her free time Cary enjoys hiking (including the Colorado 14er’s), biking, and reading.
-She’s also working on running a half marathon in all 50 states (34 done).
-Her family includes husband Jeremy, three rescued dogs (Tucker, Willow Rae and Monroe) and three shelter cats (Milo, Piper Sue and Ember Lee).
+In her free time Cary enjoys hiking (including the Colorado 14er’s), running, biking, and reading.
+She’s also working on running a half marathon in all 50 states (35 done).
+Her family includes husband Jeremy, three rescue Golden Retrievers (Tucker, Willow Rae and Monroe) and three shelter cats (Milo, Piper Sue and Ember Lee).

 Talia Agone, DVM